Written by Craig Fearn

 How Do the Costs Compare?

 With SEO, you might invest £500-£2,000/month for 6-12 months before seeing significant traffic.
 But once you rank, that traffic keeps coming at no additional cost.
 The effective cost per visitor decreases over time as traffic grows.
+Over a three-year period, the cumulative cost of SEO is typically lower than PPC for the same traffic volume.

 With PPC, you're paying for every single click—often £1-£10+ depending on your industry.
 A campaign spending £1,000/month generates traffic while running but nothing after.
 According to WordStream's benchmarks, average cost-per-click across industries is £2-3, but competitive sectors pay significantly more.